 The Joule only took 21 seconds to completely incorporate the blue dye, just a bit slower than the 14 seconds or so of the fastest time and considerably faster than the 3+ minutes of the slowest.

 Ease of Use

 Our third metric — ease of use — accounts for the remaining 30% of the final score for each product.
-We compared and scored each product on how user-friendly the interface of each machine is, how easy it is to attach to various containers, if there is a companion smartphone app, and how the display looks.
-The Joule finished with a strong showing, earning an 8 out of 10.
+We compared and scored each product on how user-friendly the interface of each machine is, how easy it is to attach to various containers if there is a companion smartphone app, and how the display looks.
+The Joule finished with a strong showing.

-The Joule is intuitive and simple to use though the app, which offers a full library of presets to choose from, as well as a full history of your uses.
-You can start and stop the Joule remotely but we did occasionally have some connectivity issues where we had to reset the WiFi on our phones or restart the app.
+This product is intuitive and simple to use through the app, which offers a full library of presets to choose from, as well as a full history of your uses.
+You can start and stop the Joule remotely, but we occasionally had some connectivity issues where we had to reset the WiFi on our phones or restart the app.

-As mentioned above, we did find it mildly irritating to only be able to control the sous vide through a smart device.
-The Joule has a clip to attach the side of a vessel or a magnetic base to keep it upright in metal containers.
+We did find it mildly irritating to only be able to control the sous vide through a smart device.
+It has a clip to attach the side of a vessel or a magnetic base to keep it upright in metal containers.

 The Breville Joule is an all-around excellent sous vide but might not be the best option for everyone due to its reliance on smart devices.
-It has a powerful heater and circulator but we would have liked to see just a tiny bit more accuracy out of it to match the performance of the top-tier products.
-It is one of our top recommendations if you place a priority on appearance and don't mind paying for it.
+It has a powerful heater and circulator, but we would have liked to see just a tiny bit more accuracy out of it to match the performance of the top-tier products.
+It is one of our top recommendations if you prioritize appearance and don't mind paying for it.
 While the interface through the app is very convenient and easy to use, we did find it to be a bit disappointing that there aren't controls on the Joule itself.
 This can be a bit of a hassle if multiple people use the Joule and don't have the app installed or the registered account login info, or even if you don't feel like pulling out your phone just to set the temperature or add a bit more time.

 — Michelle Powell and David Wise